rikuohirasawa/devCA/README.md

 The frontend is created using Typescript/React, with the primary feature being a choropleth map (react-leaflet) that visualizes the data by region.
 There are also smaller visualizations that make use of the Recharts library.

-The client is hosted at: https://client.devcanada.online/

-At the current moment the full application is NOT live.
+At the current moment the application is NOT live.

 I have intentionally throttled the scraper as to respect the Adzuna servers.
 As a result, the runtime of the scraper exceeds the maximum timeout of a serverless function.
 This means in order to serve the app, I had to deploy it on a server, which required $$$$.